Updated on Dec 10, 2015

 After a period of using your Drupal installation, it will produce junk bits within the database that you are using.
 Thus, it is a good idea to optimize your database tables for best performance, especially if you are running a large social network website.
-The process is simply and involves 2 steps.

 The first thing is to find the name of the database set on your Drupal website.
 This will allow you to manipulate it per your needs.

-You can locate the name of your database, reviewing our tutorial on how to edit the Drupal configuration file.
+You can locate the name of your database, reviewing our tutorial on how to edit the Drupal Configuration File.

 Log into your cPanel account and navigate to the Databases tab and then click on the phpMyAdmin service.

 Select the database that you are using from the list on the left side of the screen.

 Scroll down to the end you will notice a Check All box below the tables on your database.
 This button will select all of them.
 Then simply select the Optimize tableoption from the drop-down box.

 Once the optimization of your database is completed, they system will display a successful message and also provide details on the process.